Auditing the Auditors: Does Community-based Moderation Get It Right?: Theory Appendix

-\begin{remark} Under the canonical centered decomposition of the matrix $M(\theta)$, the centered intercepts and factors $\mu, h_u, i_n, f_u, g_n$ are still bounded random variables with strictly positive, finite variance.
-In the following, we thus overload the notation $\sigma_h, \sigma_i, \sigma_f, \sigma_g$ to denote the variances of the canonical centered factors in the following sections.
-Note that according to the decomposition $\sigma_f = 1$. \end{remark}
+\begin{remark} Under the canonical centered decomposition of the matrix $S(\theta^0)$, it is straightforward to see that under Assumption \ref{asmp:random-latents} the centered intercepts and factors $\mu^c, h_u^c, i_n^c, f_u^c, g_n^c$ are still bounded random variables with strictly positive, finite variance.
+We use the notation $\sigma_h^c, \sigma_i^c, \sigma_f^c, \sigma_g^c$ to denote the standard deviations of the canonical centered factors in the following sections.
+Note that according to the decomposition given in Lemma \ref{lem:canonical-centering}, $\sigma_f^c = 1$. \end{remark}